mithi/react-philosophies/README.md

 Aside from avoiding `synchronization bugs`, you'd notice that it's also easier to reason about and require less code.
 See also: [KCD: Don't Sync State.
 Derive It!](https://kentcdodds.com/blog/dont-sync-state-derive-it), [Tic-Tac-Toe](https://epic-react-exercises.vercel.app/react/hooks/1)

+Note: For the following two examples, assume that the number of items to be fetched in always less than 100 (meaning you don't need to worry about optimization).
+If you're working with really large numbers of items, you can memoize the some computations with `useMemo`.

 ##### 🙈 Example 1

 You are tasked to display properties of each right triangle from a list
 - the lengths of each of the three sides
 - the perimeter
 - the area

 A list of two numbers `{a: number, b: number}[]` should be fetched from an API.
 The two numbers represent the two shorter sides of a right triangle.